-But as an educator and community leader who’s aware of the linguistically and culturally diverse populations who are making Indiana their home, it’s your role—if not your professional privilege—to serve elementary and secondary students who may be struggling with your content due to language barriers.
+As an educator and community leader who’s aware of the linguistically and culturally diverse populations who are making Indiana their home, it’s your role—if not your professional privilege—to value the assets that elementary and secondary students bring, which, when elevated, can facilitate their achievement.

 What Ball State Can Do for You

 Ball State can prepare you to support English language learners with our completely online English as a new language license.
-This add-on license requires a total of five courses (three credits each) and can be finished in a year.
-Courses for the license provide practical applications which you can take into your classroom the very next day.
+This add-on license requires a total of five courses (three credits each) and can be completed in either one or two years, dependent upon the context of students’ lives and professional circumstances.
+Courses for the license provide culturally responsive teaching practices which provide the potential for immediate application in the classroom.

 Our license program is organized around five domains that support TESOL’s (Teaching English to Speakers of Other Languages) P-12 Teacher Education Program Standards:

 The program uses the five domains to provide a broad foundation for teachers who want their students to enjoy classroom success and become fully integrated into the life of the school and the community.

 This licensing credential can help you and your school prepare to serve this growing population.
 As an educator-ambassador, your efforts can enrich the future of the Hoosier city or town where you teach.

 This 5-course program can be completed in one or two years depending on student availability and enrollment.
 Contact Lynne Stallings to see scheduling options.

 - ENG 616 Introduction to Theories of Language Learning